 Results.
 The Air Force C-17 Globemaster III, the Navy F/A-18 E/F Super Hornet, and the Army AH-64D Apache Longbow contracts with Boeing experienced significant price increases, calculated at about \$1.9 billion, because of abnormal increases in the BLS index used in the contract EPA clauses.
-BLS uses contributions to pension funds to measure expenses, and Boeing reported \$8.0 billion in pension contributions to BLS; however, only the difference is a prepayment credit that Boeing will expense in future years through forward pricing rates recoverable under both Government and non-Government contracts.
+BLS uses contributions to pension funds to measure expenses, and Boeing reported \$8.0 billion in pension contributions to BLS; however, only was an actual Cost Accounting Standards pension expense.
+The difference is a prepayment credit that Boeing will expense in future years through forward pricing rates recoverable under both Government and non-Government contracts.
 Boeing's pension contributions explained more than 99 percent of the change in the BLS index.